OfficeDev/open-xml-docs/docs/word/how-to-open-and-add-text-to-a-word-processing-document.md

 api_type:
 - schema
 ms.assetid: 360318b5-9d17-42a1-b707-c3ccd1a89c97
-title: 'How to: Open and add text to a word processing document (Open XML SDK)' ms.suite: office
+title: 'How to: Open and add text to a word processing document' ms.suite: office

 ms.author: o365devx